|

 the testimony of Dr. Lepsius, though detailed and interesting, is never-

-theless deficient in that it ascribes, in my opinion, a systematic and planned nature to the crimes committed against the Armenians.
-It is not hard
+theless deficient in that it ascribes, in my opinion, a systematic and planned nature to

 to see that he came to this conclusion, not on account of what he saw and